flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 much of the Caldari State.
 This was an unprecedented consolidation of power when the megacorporations were known to have almost unilateral authority in many areas.
 Heth has changed this dynamic, getting de facto dictatorial powers over much of the State.
-He has used these powers to, among other things, gear up for another war with the Gallente and, more benevolently, re-establish the meritocracy that some felt had gotten lost in recent years.
+He used these powers to, among other things, gear up for another war with the Gallente and, more benevolently, re-establish the meritocracy that some felt had gotten lost in recent years.